amatov/TumorAgnosticUMI/README.md

-### A Tumor-Agnostic Approach for Detection of Colorectal Neoplasm in Ultra-Deep Targeted Sequencing of a Narrow Subset of the Genome
+#### A Tumor-Agnostic Approach for Detection of Colorectal Neoplasm in Ultra-Deep Targeted Sequencing of a Narrow Subset of the Genome

-### Presentations and clinical applications on this project are available here: http://dx.doi.org/10.13140/RG.2.2.11549.69605 (5 PDF files)

 #### I developed a tumor-agnostic approach for the detection of colorectal neoplasm based on the DNA fragment length distribution on- and off-panel.
 Tumors exhibit clonal architecture with multiple mutations present in a subset of the tumor cell population.
 Sub-clonal mutations provide key insights into tumor evolution and sub-clonal variants can be detected using the deep coverage (over 10,000x) of next-generation sequencing (NGS) data, but their distinction from sequencing errors, library preparation and alignment artifacts depend on the noise level.